 As the nation prepares for a new international airport in Nuuk, slated to open in 2024, operators are encouraged to embrace the pledge’s five themes, promoting local products and creating unique seasonal experiences for tourists.
 By banning future oil and gas exploration in 2021, Greenland is focusing on renewable energy, with government-run company Nukissiorfiit striving to produce 100% green energy by 2030.
 This initiative is expected to save 127 tonnes of CO2, with the churches of Nuuk set to be powered by green energy starting in 2024.

-The excellent Icefjord Centre in Ilulissat, which is also preparing for its own new airport in the coming years, encourages visitors to explore beyond the capital.
-By supporting sustainable local industries, travelers can make a significant impact in this island nation.
-Be sure to try a musk ox burger and look for the “Authentic Nunavut” sticker, certifying Nunavut Inuit-made crafts.
-With these remarkable efforts, Greenland is firmly establishing itself as one of the most sustainable travel destinations in the world.
+The remarkable Icefjord Centre in Ilulissat, which is also gearing up for a new airport in the coming years, encourages visitors to explore beyond Greenland’s capital.
+By embracing sustainable travel and supporting local industries, travelers can make a meaningful impact in this island nation.
+Don’t miss out on trying a musk ox burger and keep an eye out for the “Authentic Nunavut” sticker, which certifies locally crafted items made by Nunavut Inuit artisans.
+For those seeking an eco-tourism experience, this is an unforgettable way to engage with Greenland’s rich culture and natural beauty.

 10. Dominica, Lesser Antilles